-At 31 March 2024 and 31 March 2023, Diamond Transmission UK Limited (a wholly owned subsidiary of Mitsubishi Corporation) and BIF Offshore Windkraft Holdings Limited ("BIF") (a company ultimately controlled by 3i Group plc) each held a 50% interest in the ordinary shares of BTI and jointly control this company as a result.
-Post year end, ultimate control of BIF changed - see note 32 of the regulatory financial statements for more information.
+At 31 March 2025 and 31 March 2024, Diamond Transmission UK Limited and BIF Offshore Windkraft Holdings Limited each held a 50% interest in the ordinary shares of BTI and jointly control this company as a result.
+During the year ultimate control of BIF Offshore Windkraft Holdings Limited transferred to BIIF Holdco Limited, Stephane Grandguillaume, John Cavill and Antione Matton.
+During the year ultimate control of Diamond Transmission UK Limited transferred to BlackRock Inc. Please see note 32 of the regulatory financial statements for more information.